32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 13. Stay In Hostels

 Hostels aren’t just for backpackers; they’re a great way to save a lot of money and meet fellow travelers.
-Croatia’s hostels range from basic to boutique, catering to different comfort levels and budgets.
+Croatia’s hostels range from basic to boutique, catering to a range of comfort levels and budgets.

 RECOMMENDED POST